flare-foundation/docs/docs/user/delegation/delegation-faq.md

 ## Why should I delegate?

-When delegating your vote power, you can earn rewards, but even more importantly, you can support reliable price providers which in turn will strengthen the stability of the FTSO and the whole ecosystem.
+When delegating your vote power, you can earn rewards, but even more importantly, you can support reliable data providers which in turn will strengthen the stability of the FTSO and the whole ecosystem.

 ## Can I still use my tokens after delegating my vote power?